If the database option wait_for_commit is On, or if a foreign key is defined using CHECK ON COMMIT in the CREATE TABLE statement,

 the name of the corresponding foreign key index.

-The following set of statements can be executed from Interactive SQL.
+The following set of commands can be executed from Interactive SQL.
 Rows are deleted from the Departments table in the sample

 database and a referential integrity violation occurs.
 The call to the sa_check_commit system procedure checks which tables